 Be sure to keep your dogs away when doing lawn repairs, especially on areas where you have planted new grass seed.
 It is important that you provided enough protection to your future grass.
 It will take time for the new grass seed to germinate and develop strong healthy roots.
-Mow your grass three to four times a week before you allow people or dog traffic.
+Mow your grass three to four times before you allow people or dog traffic.

 Preventing Dog Urine Spots